Vehmloewff/shineup/README.md

 }
 ```

-Any of type `function` will be called with a { parent: object, key: string } paramater, and the result of that function assigned to the parent.
+Any values of type `function` will be called with a { parent: object, key: string } paramater.

 ```js
 {